DRY COMMODITY Trends

 Sugar

-• Offered price levels for the balance of calendar year 2024 remain mostly steady, with modest trading reported by vendors over the past week
+• Offered price levels for the balance of calendar year 2024 remain unchanged, with increased trading volumes reported by vendors over the past week

 Dry Beans

-• USDA weekly cash prices are still below last year’s levels for the spot position on several dry bean varieties
+• USDA weekly cash prices are below last year’s levels for the spot position on several dry bean varieties, unchanged from last week

 Rice

-• New bookings of milled and industrial rice have maintained a steady pace over the last several weeks, according to cash traders
+• New bookings of milled and industrial rice picked up this week for coverage into Q4, according to cash traders

 FLOUR

-• The wheat markets were higher through Wednesday of this week vs. the prior week
+• The wheat markets were lower through Wednesday of this week vs. the prior week

-• The USDA reported the winter wheat crop at 50% good-to-excellent this week, down from 55% last week, but still sharply higher than the 26% rating last year at this time
+• The USDA reported the winter wheat crop at 52% good-to-excellent this week, up from 49% last week, but still higher than the 40% rating last year at this time

 The data contained in the Farmer’s Report is provided for informational purposes only, is not tailored to your specific purchasing needs, and is not intended as a substitute for any other publicly-available market data or information.
 The Farmer’s Report is compiled from the last-received market data provided by the United States Department of Agriculture (USDA) and/or other market sources, and is subject to change without notice.
 Nothing herein is the opinion of US Foods®.
 US Foods neither assumes any legal liability nor makes any warranty or guaranty, either express or implied, regarding the completeness, accuracy or usefulness of this information.